-With the exception of the fall Freshmen Senators, all other candidates must have an overall GPA of 2.5 or better and be in good standing (financial and judicial) with Monmouth University.
+With the exception of the fall Freshmen Senators, candidates running for one of the class positions to include (Sophomore, Junior, Senior, Senator At-Large and Commuter Senator) must have an overall GPA of 2.5 or better and be in good standing (financial and judicial) with Monmouth University.

 Serving on SGA is a privilege that not many students get to experience.
 SGA can and does affect change at Monmouth University and as such members of the Senate are expected to become active members of the various committees, meetings, and projects that SGA oversees.